- Springdale, AR

 The PC MACT was originally finalized in June 1999 with a compliance date of June 2002 for existing sources.
 Since then, the rule has been amended several times, most recently in September 2010 and February 2013.
 The February 2013 amendments set a »

 On May 30, 2014 the United States Court of Appeals for the District of Columbia Circuit vacated an Environmental Protection Agency (EPA) Clean Air Act (CAA) directive that implemented a decision of the United States Court of Appeals for the Sixth »

 According to the Verdantix Green Quadrant report for EH&S software, common EH&S function plays a leading role in selecting and funding EH&S software.
-The specific capabilities and areas of functionality that EH&S leaders look for »
+The specific capabilities and areas of functionality that EH&S leaders look for when evaluating »

 More rulemaking could be on the way from the Environmental Protection Agency (EPA) for oil and gas facilities located in Indian Country.
 The agency has announced that they are seeking comments regarding the Advance Notice of Proposed Rulemaking »